runtimeverification/wasm-semantics/wasm-text.md

 The function deals with the desugarings which are context dependent.
 Other desugarings are either left for runtime or expressed as macros (for now).

-TODO:
+**TODO:**

-* Get rid of inline type declarations.
+-   Get rid of inline type declarations.
     The text format allows specifying the type directly in the function header using the `param` and `result` keywords.
     However, these will either be desugared to a new top-level `type` declaration or they must match an existing one.
     In the abstract format, a function's type is a pointer to a top-level `type` declaration.
     This could either be done by doing an initial pass to gather all type declarations, or they could be desugared locally, which is similar to what we do currently: `(func (type X) TDS:TDecls ... ) => (func (type X))` and `(func TDS:TDecls ...) => (type TDECLS) (func (type NEXT_TYPE_ID)`.
-* Remove module names.
+-   Remove module names.
-* Give the text format and core format different types, and have the preprocessing handle the conversion.
-So that identifiers don't even exist in the core type.
+-   Give the text format and abstract format different sorts, and have `text2abstract` handle the conversion.
+    Then identifiers and other text-only constructs can be completely removed from the abstract format.

 ### The Context